 The 2020 History Elective examinations are in a week’s time.
 Time is running out, and there is so much content to study!

-Which chapter will come out for 2020 History Elective?
-These is a common question among students, especially for content heavy subjects like History.
+Which chapter will come out for the 2020 History Elective examination?
+This is a common question among students, especially for content-heavy subjects like History.

 A Precautionary Tale

 Should we even try to predict what is tested?
 I am not in the prediction business.
 I teach a logical subject governed by evidence.
 What I am going to present are chapters with the highest probability to be tested.